-While unlikely in the near term, positive rating movement could occur if underwriting and operating performance were to show a sustained trend of improvement.
+While unlikely, positive rating movement could be considered if business profile characteristics were to be assessed in line with peers with favorable assessments.
 Potential rating impact:Minor

 NOTE: Only a rating committee can make a rating decision and the above referenced factors would be taken into consideration, along with all available relevant information in determining a Rating Action.
 However, the magnitude of a potential change in the rating that could reasonably occur as a result of the impact of the factors listed above are characterized by the following summary chart: